Vermont

 Ballot Return:

-Vermont voters can request an early or absentee ballot using the My Voter Page online resource (Link: My Voter Page online resource).
+Vermont voters can request an early or absentee ballot using the Vermont Voter Portal.
 When a voter uses this page, their request will instantly be sent to the clerk, who will need to approve it before issuing the voter a ballot.

-Absentee ballots must be physically returned to the town clerk and sealed inside the absentee certificate envelope.
+Absentee ballots must be sealed inside the absentee certificate envelope and physically returned to the town clerk via mail, hand delivery, or drop box.
 Please visit this link for a list of Vermont town clerk locations.

 Vermont voters can vote early in-person at their town clerk’s office.
 Please visit this link for a list of Vermont town clerk locations.
 Voters can also submit their early ballots to any secure drop box provided by the town or city in which the voter is registered.
 The voter should check with the town clerk’s office to determine if there are drop boxes and where they are located.
 Voters can also mail their ballots to the town clerk’s office so that it arrives before the polls close on Election Day.
 Voters can also return their voted ballot at the polling place during voting hours on the day of the election.

-There is no ID requirement for early/absentee voters unless the voter is a first-time voter who registered by mail or online (in which case they will need a valid photo ID, a copy of a current utility bill, a copy of a current bank statement, or another government document showing the voter’s name and current residential address).
+There is no ID requirement for early/absentee voters unless the voter is a first-time voter who registered by mail or online (in which case they will need a valid photo ID (Vermont driver’s license, federally issued photo ID, or a U.S. passport), a copy of a current utility bill, a copy of a current bank statement, or another government document showing the voter’s name and current residential address).

 No excuse or reason is required to vote early/absentee.